 - 1.1.1 The Parish of Lyonshall lies just to the east of Kington, about 12 miles west of Leominster and 16.5 miles north west of Hereford.
-The A44 bisects the Parish east / west and the A480 links Lyonshall village to Hereford.
+The A44 traverses the parish east-west and bisects it north/south.
 The Parish is very rural in character; it extends over 1,926 hectares and had a population of 757 in 2011 (2011 Census), 576 voters of which 49 reside at Lynhales Nursing home.
 The Parish includes 26 Listed Buildings and Scheduled Monuments, including Lyonshall Castle and a section of Offa's Dyke which runs across the middle of the area north west to south east.
-The River Arrow forms part of the northern boundary and the Parish has numerous areas of wildlife value including ancient woodlands and Local Wildlife Sites. - 1.1.2 The main settlements are the village of Lyonshall and the smaller settlement of Holme Marsh, and these two built up areas will be the focus of any new housing development in the Parish, in line with the adopted Herefordshire Core Strategy Local Plan 2011 - 20311.
+The River Arrow forms part of the northern boundary and the Parish has numerous areas of wildlife value including ancient woodlands and Local Wildlife Sites. - 1.1.2 The main settlements are the village of Lyonshall and the smaller settlement of Holme Marsh, and these two built up areas will be the focus of any new housing development in the Parish, in line with the adopted Herefordshire Core Strategy Local Plan 2011 20311.